jimmyfyx/Color-Blocks-Picker/README.md

 ## Features
 - **Blob Detection**: Develope a blob detector using OpenCV to identify colored blocks
 - **Pick-and-Place Operations**: Implement inverse and forward kinematics to perform precise pick-and-place tasks with the UR3 arm
-- **Real-Time Control**: Integrate with ROS for real-time communication and control of the UR3 robotic arm.
+- **Real-Time Control**: Integrate with ROS for real-time communication and control of the UR3 robotic arm

 ## System Architecture
 ![System Architecture Diagram](tbd.png)

 The system consists of the following components:
-1. **Computer Vision Module**: Detects and identifies colored blocks using OpenCV.
+1. **Perception Module**: Detects and identifies colored blocks using OpenCV
-2. **Kinematics Module**: Computes inverse and forward kinematics for the UR3 arm to execute pick-and-place operations.
+2. **Kinematics Module**: Computes inverse and forward kinematics for the UR3 arm to execute pick-and-place operations
-3. **Control Module**: Utilizes ROS to control the UR3 arm's movement and gripper.
+3. **Control Module**: Utilizes ROS to control the UR3 arm's movement and gripper

 ## Implementation Details